22 Solo Things To Do In Seoul For An Unforgettable Trip

 16. Take a Makgeolli Tasting Class

 The best way to try makgeolli is in a tasting class, a tasting tour, or even a workshop where you can make your own!
+This makgeolli company offers it all.

 17. Order Chimaek like a local

 Chimaek is a typical Korean food!
 The word is derived from chicken and maekju, which is chicken and beer.
-Fried chicken and beer are typical Korean way to eat and drink alcohol.
+Fried chicken and beer are a typical Korean way to eat and drink alcohol.
 There are so many great fried chicken places, and it’s a must when in Seoul.

 18. Enjoy the view at N Seoul Tower View